 Bridging the Virtual Gap: The Challenge for 21st Century Teenagers

 Are you challenged by modern day teens?
 OR are you a teen YOURSELF?
-In either case, you will probably recognize something of your experience in the following story:
+In either case, you will probably recognize something of your experience in the following story.

 The results are powerful.
-I encourage teens to:
+Teens quickly develop:

 I have been meditating for twenty five years.
 It is a ritual as important to me as sleeping and eating the right food.
 One metaphor to describe meditation is to imagine you are looking at birds flitting between tree branches.
 Birds can be all shapes and sizes doing all sorts of things.
 Similarly your thoughts may be troubling, neutral or pleasant.
 When you let something that is troubling you be like another bird in the tree —neither good nor bad—you allow yourself to become free from the intense emotions surrounding that thought.
 Approaching thoughts this way is very freeing.
 In the process you can be more objective about the thoughts in your own mind.
 You will also find yourself making different choices, especially when you are restless or upset.